-This document presents various simplifications for signaling of Exp-Golomb order (EGk) used to build codes for signaling ALF filter coefficients and clip values.
+This document presents various simplifications for signaling of Exp-Golomb order (EGk) used to build codes for signalling ALF filter coefficients and clip values.
 In VTM-5.0, the EGk signalling involves a recursive prediction among neighboring EGks and an additional flag used as an offset for the prediction.
 In this contribution, all presented simplifications remove the recursive prediction and the offset flag.
-Further tested simplifications include (i) signaling a single EGk for all positions instead of signalling separate EGks for different groups of positions, (ii) and using a fixed EGk without signalling.
+Further tested simplifications include (i) signalling a single EGk for all positions instead of signalling separate EGks for different groups of positions, (ii) and using a fixed EGk without signalling.

 The experimental results under common test conditions show that the proposed simplifications lead to almost no performance change.